-Faith-based hate crime and racial hate crime has been a new phenomenon in recent years, developing a character that is distinct from race hate crime.
+Faith-based hate crime has been a new phenomenon in recent years, developing a character that is distinct from race hate crime.
 We recognise that discrimination, harassment and victimisation on the grounds of religion and/or belief or non-belief may be experienced in a number of ways, including day-to-day interaction with fellow pupils, staff and visitors.